|Assessment Type||Assessment length / details||Proportion|

 This module examines factors influencing processes of policy-making in the area of national security.
 Why do states adopt certain security policies from among the range of possible options?
 Why are particular issues deemed security issues, while others remain beyond the purview of security policy-making?
 What is the significance and meaning of such designation?
 How are security policies constructed and which factors and/or actors influence policy decisions?
 These are just some of the questions the module will address.
 The module will explore processes of national security policy-making across a range of issues and countries.
 It will focus on systemic, domestic, and bureaucratic factors as well as main actors, institutional mechanisms, economic and societal constraints, and knowledge claims which influence the processes of national security policy-making.

 - Domestic, bureaucratic, cultural influences on policies

 - Alliance commitments, collaboration and discord

-- Decisions to use military force
+- Crises and decisions to use military force

 |Skills Type||Skills details|